-French Host Families must register their Au Pairs with the URSSAF and Sécurité Sociale.
+French Host Families must register their Au Pairs with the URSSAF and Sécurité Sociale and cover the costs of it.
 With that, all participants will receive Social Security Number.
 In any case, AuPair.com recommends to get an additional travel insurance for the whole length of the stay.

 Health insurance for the non-EEA citizens in France

 Participants from countries that do not belong to the European Union will need to have a private Health Insurance which cost is normally covered by the family.
 The proper arrangements shall be made before traveling since the passport control authorities might ask for this document.